Single-molecule orientation localization microscopy II: a performance comparison: Image formation and position and orientation measurement performance

 Here, we evaluate the limit of measurement precision for a given technique by computing the standardized generalized variance (SGV) \cite{sengupta1987tests} associated with the Fisher information (FI) matrices 1) $\bm{\mathcal{J}_m}$ for estimating the orientational second moments $\bm{m}$ and 2) $\bm{\mathcal{J}_r}$ for estimating the position $\bm{r}$ of an SM, thereby summarizing the multiparameter CRB.
-In the following sections of this paper, we proceed with investigating overall orientation-position estimation precision and present a comprehensive performance comparison between the standard PSFs and several state-of-the-art and commonly used techniques for 3D orientation measurements and 3D localization (\cref{fig:2}).
+In the following sections of this paper, we proceed with investigating overall orientation-position estimation precision and present a comprehensive performance comparison between the polarized standard PSFs and several state-of-the-art and commonly used techniques for 3D orientation measurements and 3D localization (\cref{fig:2}).
 The Bisected [BS, \cref{fig:2}(a), \cite{backer2014bisected}] and Tri-spot [TS, \cref{fig:2}(b), \cite{zhang2018imaging}] PSFs are designed to generate a multi-spot image for each single molecule by placing various linear phase ramps in various sections of the BFP.
 For these PSFs, axial position is encoded in the distance between the spots, and orientation information is encoded in the relative brightness between the spots.
 Coordinate and Height super-resolution Imaging with Dithering and Orientation (CHIDO) [\cref{fig:2}(b), \cite{curcio2019birefringent}] uses a stressed-engineered optic (SEO) to modulate phase and polarization, thereby creating a set of linearly independent basis images that rotate when a molecule is defocused.
+The precise features of this PSF depend on a stress coefficient, which we set to $0.5\pi$ such that CHIDO performance is optimized for the scenarios studied here.
+This coefficient is different from that used in \cite{curcio2019birefringent,location-orientation_1} ($1.2\pi$).
 The double-helix [DH, \cref{fig:2}(d), \cite{Pavani2008,Pavani2009}] PSF is designed such that two spots revolve around another as a function of the axial position $z$ of a SM; orientation information is also encoded in the relative brightness of the spots \cite{Backlund2012}.
-We also include two simple variations of the standard PSF, bi(focal) plane imaging [\cref{fig:2}(e), focal planes located at $z=\pm175$~nm \cite{Kao1994,Agrawal2012}] and the astigmatic PSF [\cref{fig:2}(f), 200 nm between focal planes with the circle of least confusion at $z=200$~nm \cite{Toprak2007}].
+We also include two simple polarized variations of the standard PSF, bi(focal) plane imaging [\cref{fig:2}(e), focal planes located at $z=\pm175$~nm \cite{Kao1994,Agrawal2012}] and the astigmatic PSF [\cref{fig:2}(f), 200~nm between focal planes with the circle of least confusion at $z=200$~nm \cite{Toprak2007}].